-In addressing the critical issues emerged during this process, my research journey has gone through the following aspects (by participating national-grant funded research projects as key member and self-motivated research), and employed both qualitative and quantitative approaches:
+In addressing the critical issues emerged during this process, my research covers the following aspects (by participating national-grant funded research projects as key member and self-motivated research), and employs both qualitative and quantitative approaches:

 1) Urban-rural linkage, rural restructuring and sustainability

 For example, the development of small towns and their roles in linking urban-rural areas and offering services to rural communities.
 Specifically, how townships assume their responsibility, what are the major obstacles they are facing, what are the development status between social-economic-environmental dimensions at township level, and how can small towns set proper development orientations to help themselves better sustain.
 By conducting both theoretical and empirical studies (including field surveys in more than 20 townships in Southwest China during 2016-2018), the key research findings can be found in the articles, Why small towns can not share the benefits of urbanization in China?; Regional disparity in urbanizing China:Empirical study of unbalanced development phenomenon of townships in Southwest China; Development orientations for attracting investments–A perspective of less-developed townships in China.

 My doctoral research has a more bottom focus, that is, the grass-root rural communities.
 Particularly how the emerging technologic infrastructures and economic forms reshape and influence the development of rural society in the context of contemporary China.